Thaddeus McCotter 2012 presidential campaign: Campaign events

 As McCotter embarked on his first official campaign trip to the first-in-the-nation primary state of New Hampshire, he received media attention for his hometown newspaper's reaction to his run.
 An editorial in The Oakland Press, based out of Oakland County, Michigan, wrote that the idea of a McCotter presidency "isn't a pleasant thought and is, in fact, a bit scary".
 It added, "the representative comes off as cold, arrogant and egotistical".
 Nevertheless, McCotter continued his campaign in New Hampshire, focusing on the "fundamental restructuring of government".
 Radio host Chris Buck was hired as leader of operations in New Hampshire.

 McCotter returned to Iowa in mid-July for further campaign events.
 Around this time, Chris Cillizza of The Washington Post placed McCotter's odds of winning the Ames Straw Poll at one hundred to one, last place among the candidates listed.
 A Harris poll conducted July 11–18 found that 92 percent of voters were not familiar with McCotter, and less than one percent supported him when matched against his fellow presidential contenders.
-In a hypothetical head-to-head matchup with President Obama, McCotter received 43 percent, compared to 57 percent for the President.
+In a hypothetical head-to-head matchup with President Obama, McCotter received 43 percent, compared to 57 percent for Obama.
 To build support, McCotter used Twitter, with which he attempted to bypass the news media and connect directly with supporters.
-Campaign spokesman Randall Thompson stated that McCotter was "relying on social media...[and]...developed a very loyal following".
+Campaign spokesman Randall Thompson stated that McCotter was "relying on social media ... [and] ... developed a very loyal following".